Teterboro Airport: Notable incidents

-On August 21, 2018, a Gulf Stream IV jet transporting musician Post Malone took off from Teterboro Airport on its way to London Luton Airport in Luton, England.
-Shortly after takeoff, the pilots discovered that the two left main tires of the landing gear had blown out.
-After circling the airport for nearly an hour, in hopes of making an emergency landing, the plane was diverted to Westfield-Barnes Regional Airport in western Massachusetts where it once again circled the airspace, burning fuel before its descent attempt in order to lighten the plane's weight.
-Once again, the plane was diverted to Stewart International Airport, a public/military airport equipped with longer runways, meaning pilots would not need to engage reverse thrusters or spoilers, thereby lessening the weight on the landing gear and the plane's remaining tires.
-Ultimately, the plane landed on the approximately 12,000 foot long Runway 9, which is nearly double the length of the longest runway at Teterboro Airport.
-All passengers and crew members survived the landing with no injuries.
+Jeffrey Epstein sex-trafficking

+Wealthy financier and convicted sex-trafficker Jeffrey Epstein used Teterboro for his Lolita Express flights to various locations.
+It was also the site of his July 2019 arrest.

 In popular culture

 In January 1954, Arthur Godfrey buzzed the Teterboro control tower with his Douglas DC-3, resulting in a six-month suspension of his license.
 Godfrey claimed that windy conditions forced him to turn immediately after takeoff when, in fact, he was angry with the tower due to him not getting clearance on the runway that he requested.
 Seven years later, in 1961, Godfrey recorded a satirical song about the incident called "Teterboro Tower."
-The song, performed roughly to the tune of "Wabash Cannonball", was released as a 45-inch single by Contempo Records.
+The song, performed roughly to the tune of "Wabash Cannonball", was released as a 45-RPM single by Contempo Records.

-On July 24, 1973, Bob Gruen photographed Led Zeppelin in front of The Starship, the band's private Boeing 720 passenger jet, before it departed for a gig at Three Rivers Stadium in Pittsburgh.
+On July 24, 1973, Bob Gruen photographed Led Zeppelin in front of The Starship, the band's private Boeing 720 passenger jet, before it departed for a live performance at Three Rivers Stadium in Pittsburgh.
 The photo is considered an iconic shot of the band.

 In the final scene of the 1994 film Wolf, Michelle Pfeiffer's character, Laura Alden, tells detectives that Jack Nicholson's character, Will Randall, is most likely on his way to Teterboro Airport.
 Moments later, a detective confirms that a plane chartered by Alden is waiting at the airport.

 The airport can be seen in two episodes of The Sopranos.
 In the first episode of the second season, the airport can be seen in the background of a driving scene, doubling as Newark Liberty International Airport.
 The airport is also seen and mentioned, by name, in the series finale.